-While all three schnauzer breeds have different personalities and sizes, each share some similarities, including their wiry coats, distinct eyebrows and recognizable beards, Dr. Emily Singler, Fetch by The Dodo’s on-staff veterinarian, explains.
+While all three schnauzer breeds have different personalities and sizes, each share some similarities, including their wiry coats, distinct eyebrows and recognizable beards, Dr. Emily Singler, Fetch’s on-staff veterinarian, explains.

 Miniature schnauzers can have black, white, salt and pepper or black and silver coats.
 They typically weigh between 12 and 20 pounds and are 12 to 14 inches tall when fully grown.

 Standard and giant schnauzers can be black or salt and pepper.
 Standard schnauzers weigh between 30 and 45 pounds and are 18 to 20 inches tall, while giant schnauzers live up to their name, weighing around 65 to 85 pounds and averaging 24 to 28 inches tall.

 While no pet is truly hypoallergenic, schnauzers' minimal shedding may make them a good pet option for those with allergies, Dr. Singler adds.
 Just make sure to check with your doctor before adopting one if you have allergies.

 RELATED: Shiba Inu dog breed profile

 All three types of schnauzers love to learn new tricks and are highly trainable.

 "The mini schnauzer is more of an 'indoor' dog but has it in their nature to work just like the other schnauzers.
 They have plenty of energy and gumption," Dr. Linda Simon, MVB MRCVS, a small animal veterinarian surgeon, says.

 Miniature schnauzers are great family pets because they get typically along with children and can adapt to small spaces or apartments.